md102/RepData_PeerAssessment1/PA1_template.md

 ```

 ## 1. Loading and preprocessing the data
-The below commands loads the data set and shows the structure of the raw data.
+The below commands load the data set and shows the structure of the raw data.

 ```r